Advocating for policies affecting the Commercial Real Estate Industry in the Portland Metro Area

 Take action with NAIOP Oregon on issues of concern to the commercial real estate industry locally in Portland, Oregon, such as the revitalization of the downtown core, safety, tax policy that fosters economic growth, and clear, consistent regulatory policy.

-Members can join monthly Public Affairs calls, featuring local elected officials, economic partners and policy experts.
+Members can join monthly Government Affairs calls, featuring local elected officials, economic partners and policy experts.

 Fall 2025 Update: